Marya-D2307/MaryaD_Portfolio.github.io/ML_README.md

 ### Steps

 1. Clone the repository or download the project files
-2. Open the main Jupyter notebook
+2. Open the main Jupyter notebook in **Google Colab**
-3. Run cells sequentially from top to bottom:
+3. From the top menu, click **Runtime → Run all**
+4. All cells will execute sequentially, covering:
    - Data loading & cleaning
-   - EDA
+   - Exploratory Data Analysis (EDA)
    - Modeling & evaluation
-   - Interpretability analysis
+   - Model interpretability analysis
-4. All results and visualizations will be generated within the notebook
+5. All results, tables, and visualizations will be generated automatically within the notebook